Value creation at Orkla must be achieved in compliance with the Group’s Code of Conduct and applicable legislation.

 The Group’s overarching goal is to develop a corporate culture characterised by good judgment and the ability to deal with difficult situations.
 Orkla has zero tolerance for corruption, price-fixing agreements, market sharing or other practices that hamper free competition.

-Orkla’s anti-corruption manual, competition law manual, human rights policy and Code of Conduct describe the Group’s standards and guidelines relating to key integrity issues.
+Orkla’s anti-corruption manual, competition law manual, Responsible Employer and Human Rights Policy and Code of Conduct describe the Group’s standards and guidelines relating to key integrity issues.
 The management of each company is responsible for communicating the Orkla Code of Conduct to every employee and making all employees who may be exposed to risk aware of the requirements in the anti-corruption and competition law manuals.

 In connection with the implementation of Orkla’s vision and values, a number of tools were devised in 2015 to create greater awareness of ethical issues.
 Selected human rights topics of particular relevance to Orkla’s operations are addressed in occupational health and safety training and certain other training programmes.
-A total of around 14,500 hours of training was provided on human rights issues for approximately 34% of all employees.
-In 2015, Orkla carried out e-learning programmes on anti-corruption and competition law.
-Training in anti-corruption and competition law is also included in several of Orkla’s central competence-building programmes, and Orkla’s Legal Affairs Department conducts courses in competition law for senior executives and key personnel.
-Anti-corruption training was provided for a total of 3,600 management staff and employees, equivalent to 24.5% of all employees.
-All the members of Orkla’s Group Executive Board and Board of Directors have received such training.
-A total of 1,370 managers and employees completed a course on competition law.
-These training activities will continue in 2016.
+Orkla routinely conducts e-learning programmes on anticorruption and competition law for management and employees considered to be exposed to risk.
+The companies also provide special training in these fields, and training in anti-corruption and competition law is included in several of Orkla’s central competence-building programmes for senior executives and key personnel.

 Orkla requires its suppliers to have zero tolerance for corruption, based on the Orkla Supplier Code of Conduct.
 Suppliers are monitored on the basis of a risk assessment, and it is a long-term goal that all Orkla’s suppliers sign the Group’s Code of Conduct.